sparna-git/Sparnatural/docs/widgets.md

 ### Description

-Allows to select either the value "true" or false.
+Allows to select either a boolean value "true" or "false".

 ### Configuration